Lacosamide (Intravenous route)

-This medicine may cause some people to become drowsy, dizzy, lightheaded, unconscious, clumsy, unsteady, or less alert than they are normally.
+This medicine may cause blurred vision, double vision, clumsiness, unsteadiness, dizziness, drowsiness, sleepiness, or trouble with thinking.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think or see well.
 If these side effects are especially bothersome, check with your doctor.

 Side Effects of This Medicine:

 - More common

 - shakiness and unsteady walk

 - trembling or shaking of the hands or feet